jart/disaster/README.md

 ![Screenshot](http://i.imgur.com/kMoN1m6.png)

-Disaster let's you press `C-c C-d` to see the compiled assembly code for the C/C++ file you're currently editing.
+Disaster lets you press `C-c C-d` to see the compiled assembly code for the C/C++ file you're currently editing.
 It even jumps to and highlights the line of assembly corresponding to the line beneath your cursor.